Averages and nonvanishing of central values of triple product $L$-functions: Introduction

 3) Feigon and Whitehouse \cite{feigon2010exact} have shown an exact average formula of triple product central $L$-values associated to three newforms of weight $2$ and of the same prime level $p$.
 Their approach does not use the relative trace formula.
 Rather, using the classical period formula of Gross--Kudla \cite{gross1992heights}, they write $L_{\fin}(2,f\times g\times h)$ as a finite sum of functions defined on a finite set.

 Our Main Theorem is a generalization of \cite{feigon2010exact}'s result to the case of general weight and level.
-In Section \ref{examples246} we give average formulas when $f,g,h$ all have small weights ($\leq 6$) with the constants calculated more explicitly.
-See \eqref{maineqwt2} \eqref{maineqwt4} and \eqref{maineqwt6}.
+In Section \ref{examples246} we give average formulas \eqref{maineqwt2} \eqref{maineqwt4} and \eqref{maineqwt6} when $f,g,h$ all have small weights ($\leq 6$) with the constants calculated explicitly.
 In particular, when $2k=2$ and $N$ is a prime with $N=11$ or $N>13$, our result \eqref{maineqwt2} reproves the main theorem of \cite{feigon2010exact}.

-4) Furthermore, in Section \ref{section.sumover3} we obtain an exact average formula (Corollary \ref{sumover3}) of $L_{\fin}(3k-1,f\times g\times h)$ as all three forms run through $\cF_{2k}(N)$.
-One can find a more explicit result of small-weight cases in Example \ref{sumover3weight246}.
+4) Feigon and Whitehouse \cite{feigon2009averages} also have shown an exact average formula for central values of certain twisted quadratic base change $L$-functions averaged over Hilbert modular forms of a fixed weight and level.
+With their results one can obtain an exact average formula of $L_{\fin}(3k-1,f\times g\times h)$ as all three forms run through $\cF_{2k}(N)$.
+See Section \ref{section.sumover3}.

 \end{remark}